Elite 2 (rugby league)

 Elite 2 (formerly the Elite Two Championship) is the second tier semi-professional rugby league competition in France below Super XIII, but above the National Division 1.
 The regular season runs from September/October to April.
 The clubs play each other home and away before entering into a series of play-off matches resulting in a Grand Final.
 The winners can gain promotion to Super XIII providing they meet a minimum criteria.
 Occasionally the runners-up could be offered promotion.
 Promotion to Elite 2 from the National Divisions is also based on similar criteria.

 History

 The Elite Two Championship was formed in 2002 when the French Rugby League Championship was split into two Elite One and Elite Two.

 Teams for 2025–26 season

-There are nine teams competing in the 2025–26 season.
+There were nine teams competing in the 2025–26 season.